 The following command will list all the docker images.

 The below given screenshot shows the images in my docker environment.

 If you run this command in your command prompt now then you will probably see no image as there aren’t any images in your docker environment.
-I will create the image for the ASP.NET Core app we just created in just a moment.
+I will create image for an ASP.NET Core app in just a moment.